Healthdirect Free Australian health advice you can count on.

 What is upper back pain (thoracic pain)?

-Upper back pain is pain or discomfort that involves the bones, joints, muscles, nerves or any other body tissue in or around your thoracic spine.
-Your thoracic spine (upper back) is the area between your neck (cervical spine) and lower back (lumbar spine).
+Your thoracic spine is the area between your neck (cervical spine) and lower back (lumbar spine).
+It is also known as the upper back.
 It is made up of 12 back bones known as vertebrae, which are numbered from T1 to T12.
-This section of your back is where your ribs attach to your spine.
+Each of these vertebrae is attached to your ribs.

 Illustration showing of the different regions of the spine; cervical, thoracic, lumbar, sacrum and coccyx.